rohanaditya411/CMOS-NOR-GATE/README.md

 ## CONCLUSION
 We have designed and implemented the 2-input nor gate using synopsys custom complier on 28nm cmos technology and we observed that when both the input is zero then only output is one.
+## AUTHOR
+Rohan Aditya,
+National Institute of Science and Technology, Berhampur
 ## ACKNOWLEDGEMENT
 1.Kunal Ghosh, Co-founder, VSD Corp.
 Pvt.
 Ltd. </br>
 2.Chinmay panda, IIT Hyderabad </br>